About Here Be Books & Games

 So, we did some research.
 We put together a business plan.
 And we decided to go for it – the bookstore portion of our dream, that is.
 We bought The Book Outlet’s stock and immediately began computerizing our inventory.
 When The Stamp and Book Outlet closed in mid-July, we commenced a two-week stint of non-stop painting, carpeting, cleaning and organizing.
 We made the place ours.

-We’ve tried to create the kind of store we’d want to shop: with comfy chairs for relaxing and reading, friendly staff who are always willing to help you, but don’t hover when you just want to browse, a good selection of books in a variety of categories with hardbacks, old books, roleplaying games, and boardgames, too.
-Basically, we wanted to build a store with a friendly, inviting atmosphere and service-oriented staff.
-I think we’ve succeeded, but you be the judge.
+We created the kind of store we’d want to shop: with comfy chairs for relaxing and reading, friendly staff who are always willing to help you, but don’t hover when you just want to browse, a good selection of books in a variety of categories with hardbacks, old books, roleplaying games, and boardgames, too.
+Basically, we built a store with a friendly, inviting atmosphere and service-oriented staff.

 Game Night and Expansion into Board Games